-Valves and Connectors: Refrigerator Water Line / Satisfactory
+Valves and Connectors: Refrigerator Water Line / Unable to View

-The refrigerator water line appears to be in good condition and was not leaking during the inspection.
-I did not test it or try to run water through it.
+The refrigerator water line was not visible during the inspection.
+I did not try to test it or run water through it as part of this inspection.

 RO System/Filtration System: Faucet / Functional